 Paula’s Big Idea: Paula’s students will build and program robots to explore scientific concepts.
-Her plans include building a robotic hand that is able to perform a “dangerous” task, using robotic components to build a gas pressure device to test grip strength in robotic hands, creating a self-watering robot to take care of classroom plants during breaks, and designing a robotic lift gate that senses cars and moves automatically.
+Her plans include building a robotic hand that is able to perform a “dangerous” task, using robotic components to build a gas pressure device to test grip strength in robotic hands.
+Students will be able to control the thumb separate from the fingers.
+Additionally, they will use myoware sensors to use muscle movements in the arm to control the hand.
+Students will revise the design of the hand to improve functionality, flexibility and grip strength.
 Students will have to use problem solving, collaboration and perseverance to successfully create their robots.

 Learning outcomes include robotics concepts such as the use of sensors and motors, designing and prototyping, safety, programming and project management.
 The integration of programming, engineering and the creative process will help students understand how STEM disciplines fit together.